 Leadership

-Supported by a powerful, all-female board and led by an Executive Director with extensive experience, Gratitude House is one of the only sober-living homes with a professional House Manager with long-term recovery herself.
-It is here that empowered women empower women.
+Supported by a powerful, all-female board and led by an Executive Director with extensive experience, Gratitude House is one of the only sober-living homes with full-time professional staff supporting residents with personalized attention each day.

 Our leaders are but trusted servants.